Anne Eliese Austin

 2009 UCLA, Los Angeles, CA

 2006 Harvard University, Cambridge, MA

 Bioarchaeology, Phaoronic Egypt, Gender Construction, Embodiment, Identity Construction, Disability Studies

-From 2008-2010, I have lead the Karanis Cemetery Survey Project.
+From 2008-2010, I lead the Karanis Cemetery Survey Project.
 This mission is focused around properly documenting the surface skeletal material and architecture for the cemetery of Karanis, a Greco-Roman town in Egypt's Fayum region.
-During this time, I have also done research combining bioarchaeological data with art historical in order to understand patterns of gender construction in different periods of pharaonic Egypt, specifically the 5th and 6th dynasties and Amarna Period.
-For my dissertation, I will use similar theoretical constructs surrounding the interrelationship between identity and the body in order to better understand the role of disability in ancient Egypt.
+During this time, I also researched 3D scanning for archaeological architecture and I conducted MA research on the skeletal remains at Giza currently stored in the Peabody Museum at Harvard and Hearst Museum at Berkeley.

 2010.
 Gender and Amarna Art.
 Wep Wa-ut Annual Conference, Los Angeles, CA.

 2010.
 The Proportions of Gender in the Amarna Style: A Visual Continuum, American Research Center in Egypt Annual Meeting, Berkeley, CA.

 Edit This Page